 Councilman Towell moved that Resolution No. 73-59 be adopted.
 Councilman Ackerman seconded the motion.

-Councilman Davis: The only whereas I would have added would with Set to do with the right of an appointed board to tamper
+Council an Davis: The only whereas I would have added would with to do with the right of an appointed board to tamper

-Councilpresident 2 council you like to propose an amendment?
+Councilpresident 2: 2 you like to propose an amendment?

-Councilman Davis: No, it is not the
+Councilman Davis: No, it is not seemed.